voltrb/docs/en/docs/view_bindings.md

 | :body     | index.html   | comments       | gems/blog   |

 Once the file (or section) for the view is found, Volt will look for a matching controller.
 If the view file does not have an associated controller, a new ```ModelController``` will be used.
 Once a controller is found and loaded, a corresponding "action" method will be called on it if it exists.
 Action methods default to the name of the view file (without .html) - see [Callbacks and Actions](callbacks_and_actions.md) for more info.

+## Options

+### Controller Group

+The `:controller_group` option for views makes it possible for multiple view bindings to share the same controller instance.
+Normally, each individual view binding (i.e. each instance of `view` or a tag on the page) is created with its own controller instance.
+When two or more view bindings are passed the same string in the `controller_group` option, however, those bindings will all share the same controller object between them.

+There is an example of this in the `main.html` file of new Volt apps.
+Both the body and the title view bindings are passed `controller_group: 'main'`, and as such they will share the same controller instance.